 - Research postgraduate convenor for College of Life Sciences and Medicine.

 - As CLSM PG convenor I am participating in the following committees:

 - Joint AUSA/UCU PG & casualised working group

 - School of Biological Sciences Staff Student Liaison Committee for research postgraduates

-- Artz, R.R.E., Donnelly, D., Cuthbert, A., Evans, C., Smart, S., Reed, M., Kenter, J. and Clark, J. (2012) Review of the Implications of a Changing Climate on the Lowland Raised Bog Condition in Scotland.
+- Artz, R.R.E., Donnelly, D., Cuthbert, A., Evans, C., Smart, S., Reed, M., Kenter, J. and Clark, J. (2012).
+Restoration of lowland raised bogs in Scotland:Emissions savings and the implications of a changing climate on lowland raised bog condition.
 Report to the IUCN Peatland Committee & the Scottish Wildlife Trust.
-James Hutton Institute, Aberdeen.

 - Kenter, J.O.
 (2012) Valuing the Inner Forth landscape - interactions between society, environment and economy.
 Forth Estuary Conference, Rosyth, 12 Jan 2012.

 - Kenter, J.O. and Rose, M. (under review).
 Ecological economics and social and environmental movements, International Society for Ecological Economics, August 2014, Reykjavik.

 - Kenter, J.O. and Irvine, K. (2013).
 Shared, Plural and Cultural Values of Ecosystems.
 European Society for Ecological Economics, 18-22 June, 2013, Lille.

 - Kenter, J.O. (under review).
 Integrating monetary and non-monetary valuation using deliberative, psychometric and narrative based methods: case studies at multiple scales.
 International Society for Ecological Economics, August 2014, Reykjavik.